marcandrysco/CSE227-Project/rep/rep.md

 # Future Work

-Our work showns that fuzzing inputs to the browser is a viable method of finding severe bugs, many of which have the potention to become exploits.
+Our work showns that fuzzing inputs to the browser is a viable method of finding severe bugs, many of which have the potential to become exploits.
 This leaves room for additional, more comprehensive fuzzing tools that can test a wider range of the web standards.